moussetf/lc/README.md

 ```

 Symbols with top-level bindings are expanded only when necessary, i.e., when
 they appear as the first term in an application.
-Since the
+This enables self-referential;
-binding is already introduced at the time of definition, this enables the use of
+definitions, for instance, `Y` above could equally have been defined by `Y = 'f.f (Y f)`.
-recursive definitions.
-So `Y` above could equally have been defined by `Y = 'f.f (Y f)`.
+The binding can be removed by entering `!unset Y`.

 ## Switches